aalto-ics-kepaco/retention_order_prediction/data/processed/README.md

 have been calculated using Input Output Kernel Regression (IOKR) [(Brouard et al., 2016)][@iokr_paper] as described in the paper.

+The repository also contains a toy-dataset ```Metabolite_identification_toy_dataset``` than can be used as template for the required structure by the software and for debugging perposes.

 ### ```candidates/rts_msms.csv```

 Csv-file with three columns: "inchikey", "inchi", "rt".
 The "inchikey" serves as